jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 matches any node, that we create a sub-duck-type if we add to the list of required fields, and a super-duck-type if we remove from it.
-Because in OOP extended classes may add new fields, this idea of the attribute list expanding for a sub-type applies neatly to JSON REST resources marshaled from an OO representation.
-In implementation, to conform to a duck-type a node must have all of the required fields but could also have any others.
+Because in OOP extended classes may add new fields, this idea of the attribute list expanding for a sub-type applies neatly to resources marshaled from an OO representation.
+To conform to a duck-type a node must have all of the required fields but could also have any others.